Our lovely puppies as family’s companions today are a product of our ancestors' thousands of years of domesticating wild wolves.

 How To Cut Dog Nails Guillotine?

-Overall, trimming down your dog’s claws is not as easy as you would think.
-It is advisable to take your time and not do this in a hurry not to provoke or accidentally cause harm to your dog.
+Overall, the process of trimming down your dog's claws is not as easy as you would think.
+It is advisable to take your time and not do this in a hurry to not provoke or accidentally cause harm to your dog.

 If you haven't had experience using a guillotine before, you might need to practice in a small area or a piece of paper to get the feel of it.